HimanshuBhat001/mcino-Introduction-to-Git-and-GitHub/README.md

 # Simple Interest Calculator

-This project is a simple interest calculator created using a shell script.
+This project is a simple interest calculator developed using Bash scripting.

-The calculator takes the following user inputs:
+It calculates simple interest based on:
 - Principal amount
 - Rate of interest
 - Time period

-It then calculates the simple interest using the formula:
+## Formula Used

 Simple Interest = (Principal × Rate × Time) / 100

 ## Features
 - User input based calculator
+- Simple and easy to use
-- Written in Bash shell scripting
+- Written in shell script
-- Easy to use

-## Files Included
+## Project Files
-- simple-interest.sh
+- README.md
 - LICENSE
 - CODE_OF_CONDUCT.md
 - CONTRIBUTING.md
+- simple-interest.sh